 JW is an energy professional by day and wine educator by night.
 When asked, he will tell you wine is his first passion but second job.
 JW has been collecting and studying wine at the Texas Wine School for years.
 He has earned his WSET Advanced certificate (with distinction) and is a French Wine Scholar.
 He has also served as a Judge for the Houston Rodeo International Wine Competition.
 Currently, JW is pursuing his Master Level certification for Bourgogne through the French Wine Society.
 He prefers to drink Burgundy and the Rhone but he could never pass up an opportunity to drink something sweet.

 Giorgio “George” Caflisch, a/k/a “The Italian Wine Guru,” started his wine journey as many Italians kids do, with a little glass of watered-down wine at family dinners.
 And the rest is history.
 In 2012, Giorgio obtained a WSET Level 3 Advanced Certification with Distinction through the Texas Wine School.
 In 2016, he was recognized as a Certified Sommelier by the Court of Master Sommeliers.
 He received the Italian Wine Specialist certification, with Honors, from the North American Sommelier Association, in 2013.
 In 2015, he was awarded the Italian Wine Professional certification, with Honors, from the Italian Wine Central.
 In 2017 he completed the Italian Wine Scholar Certification from the Wine Scholar Guild, with highest honors.
 In 2018, Giorgio was awarded the coveted Italian Wine Ambassador certification from the Vinitaly International Academy in Verona, Italy.
 Giorgio has been a volunteer judge at the Houston Livestock Show and Rodeo Uncorked International Wine Competition every year since 2011.
-He is a member of the Houston Chapter of the Knights of the Vine and of the Wine Century Club, having tasted more than 100 different international varietals.
-Giorgio has written thousands of tasting notes on CellarTracker as the “TannicBeast,” and is only a couple of varietals away from reaching his Double Century.
+He is a Master Knight of the Houston Chapter of the Knights of the Vine and a Doppel Member of the Wine Century Club, having tasted more than 200 different international grape varieties.
+A prolific writer, Giorgio has written thousands of tasting notes on CellarTracker as the “TannicBeast.”

 Trienet del Valle